xPvtPancakes/calibre-web-automated-book-downloader/readme.md

 | `BOOK_LANGUAGE`        | Preferred language for books                              | `en`                              |
 | `AA_DONATOR_KEY`       | Optional Donator key for Anna's Archive fast download API | ``                                |

-Note that PDF are NOT supported at the moment (they do not get ingested by CWA, but if you want to just download them locally, you can add `pdf` to the `SUPPORTED_FORMATS` env
+Note that PDF are NOT supported at the moment (they do not get ingested by CWA, but if you want to just download them locally, you can add `pdf` to the `SUPPORTED_FORMATS` env)
+If you change `BOOK_LANGUAGE`, you can add multiple comma separated languages, such as `en,fr,ru` etc.

 #### AA